Difference Between DNA and RNA: What Is the Difference Between DNA and RNA?

 While DNA is a double-stranded molecule storing genetic information, RNA is a single-stranded molecule; it performs many different functions in regulation as well as the expression of genes.

 Nucleic acids are the most important molecules in life, providing the blueprints for all cellular processes.
 DNA and RNA represent the two major nucleic acids.
 They have an extremely important function in storing and passing genetic information and in synthesizing proteins that can perform functions for a cell.
-If nucleic acids are present, life is thus considered possible.
-They thus represent the very basis of life itself for growth, development, and reproduction.
+They represent the very basis of life itself for growth, development, and reproduction.

 Knowing in detail how DNA and RNA differ will bring much understanding to the inheritance and expression of genetic information.
 Though both are indispensable, they vary a lot in structure, function, location and stability.

-The important differences between DNA and RNA are tabulated below:
+It is one of the important differences and comparisons articles in Biology.
+The differences between DNA and RNA are tabulated below:

 DNA